Skip to content

 Cache bypass

-CaeriusNet bypasses all cache layers (Frozen, InMemory, Redis) inside a transaction.
-This prevents uncommitted (dirty) data from being published to the cache and served to other consumers.
+CaeriusNet bypasses every cache tier (Frozen, InMemory, Redis) inside a transaction scope.
+This prevents uncommitted data from being published to the cache and served to other consumers.
+After CommitAsync, subsequent non-transactional reads populate the cache normally.

 Cache bypass is intentional